Nnadozie/hackerrankNotes/README.md

 add up sum

-- first implementation arguable O(n^2), faster than only 5% of other solutions.
+- first implementation arguable O(n^2), faster than only 5% of other solutions, mem better than about 40%.

 class Solution {
     public int romanToInt(String s) {